The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Writing

-Where's Willow? and all other Firefly City Stories content, is a story formed from abstractions of my personal experiences and thoughts that I try to present in a meaningful and interesting way.When writing, I usually start in Notion so that I can organize ideas and insert images easily.
-As I do the writing and artwork myself, I often continually develop the artwork and script simultanously after their initial drafts, resulting in my version of a storyboard.
+Where's Willow? and all other Firefly City Stories content, is a story formed from abstractions of my personal experiences and thoughts that I try to present in a meaningful and interesting way.When writing, I usually start in a notes app so that I can organize ideas and insert images easily.
+Over the years of working on this project, I've gone between several different ones, such as Evernote, Notion (I explicitly do not recommend this one), Obsidian (least negatives so far), and more, but honestly to this day I still haven't found one that is truly ideal.Since I do the writing and artwork myself, I often continually develop the artwork and script simultanously after their initial drafts, resulting in my version of a storyboard.
 Rather than rough sketches, the artwork is usually near-complete, and character rigs are simply staged within the pieces.
-I eventually transfer scripts over to a slightly more standardized form using Google Docs.When jotting down quick ideas and notes, I often use a private Discord server (with just myself in it) which is quickly and easily accessible.Shown above: (Left): The storyboard/script combination for the intro and theme song.
+I eventually transfer scripts over to a slightly more standardized form using Google Docs and work on the final versions there.When jotting down quick ideas and notes, I often use a private Discord server (with just myself in it) which is quickly and easily accessible.Shown above: (Left): The storyboard/script combination for the intro and theme song.
 The script is written first, which guides the artwork, which guides edits to the script, and so on.
 It's more efficient for me as a solo creator to put them together in one document.
 (Right): A page of a cleaned-up script for the first episode, but still merged with a storyboard.
 This is useful for showing to others if necessary.

 Artwork